ethereum/execution-apis/src/engine/experimental/blob-extension.md

   1. [`ExecutionPayloadV3`](#ExecutionPayloadV3).
   2. `Array of DATA`, 32 Bytes - Array of blob versioned hashes to validate.

-Client software **MUST** enforce the following checks on the parameter set of this call and return `-32602: Invalid params` error if any of them fails:
-* All parameters and their fields are provided with non-`null` values.
+Client software **MUST** return `-32602: Invalid params` error unless all parameters and their fields are provided with non-`null` values.
-* The payload `timestamp` is greater or equal to the EIP-4844 activation timestamp.

 #### Response